-The City Commission will provide sound public policy and lead the City toward our vision of a unified community with a viable downtown, quality neighborhoods, quality educational opportunities and an expanding, diversified local economy.
+The City Commission is committed to providing sound public policy and leading the city towards our vision of a unified community with goals of

 City Commission meetings are held on the first and third Tuesdays of each month.
-All Commission meetings are held at City Hall and begin at 6:00 p.m.
-You may view the City Commission's agendas, voting results, and minutes, which are maintained by the City Clerk's Office.
+All Commission meetings are held at City Hall and begin at 6:00 p.m. you may view the City Commission's agendas, voting results, and minutes here, which are maintained by the City Clerk's Office.
 Any person may address the Commission regarding agenda or non-agenda items at the appropriate time during the meeting.
-Workshops are held the second Tuesday of each month at 6:00 p.m. in the first floor conference room.
-Click here to view City Commission agendas and minutes.
+Workshops are held the second Tuesday of each month at 6:00 p.m. in the first-floor conference room.

 To reach the Office of the Mayor and City Commission, please contact Delores Rangel at (561) 243-7010 ext.
 1110.